engrtariqulislam/engrtariqulislam/README.md

 ### 👨🏻‍🎓 &nbsp; Education

-1. .
-2. B.Sc. in Computer Science & Engineering
+1. B.Sc. in Computer Science & Engineering
    University of the people
-   On going
+   On going.

-   .
-3. Professional Diploma in Power enginerring
+2. Professional Diploma in Power enginerring
    Khulna Bangladesh.

 <br />